Our research is editorially independent but we may earn a commission for purchases made through our links.

 One of the best U.S. lodges to stay at for winter, this award-winning lodge is ideal for skiers looking for a luxurious escape.
 It’s the only Forbes five-star hotel and spa with mid-mountain ski-in/ski-out access on the slopes of Deer Valley.
 Each suite has its own distinct look and comes complete with a jetted tub for soothing sore muscles after a long day out on the slopes – and you’ll even have the option to soak in the scenery outside with an outdoor hot tub on the deck.
-It also features a fireplace, full kitchen, and comfy terry cloth robes.
-If you want to take relaxation a step farther, head to Stein’s world-class spa, which offers a host of treatments and massage along with access to a sauna, steam room, hot and cold plunge.
-Head to the Champions Club, an entertainment center with a variety of high-tech to old school games, or visit the Freestyle Theater for movie night.
+It also features a fireplace, a full kitchen, and comfy terry cloth robes.
+If you want to take relaxation a step further, head to Stein’s world-class spa, which offers a host of treatments and massages along with access to a sauna, steam room, and hot and cold plunge pools.
+Head to the Champions Club, an entertainment center with a variety of high-tech to old-school games, or visit the Freestyle Theater for movie night.